thin-edge/thin-edge.io/docs/src/references/c8y-configuration-management.md

   When a configuration file is already present on the device, this plugin never changes file ownership, ignoring these parameters.
 * Optional `childid`.
 For details see section "Configuration files for child devices" below.
+* Optional `protocol`.
+Valid values are "http" or "filesystem".
+For details see section "Configuration files for child devices" below.

 ```shell
 $ cat /etc/tedge/c8y/c8y-configuration-plugin.toml